langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   cmd || printf "%b" "cmd failed.
 You're on your own\n"
   ```

-- Similar to how the `&&` in [1.3.5.6.
-Using Fewer `if` Statements](#1356-using-fewer-if-statements) tells `bash` not
+- Similar to how the `&&` in [Using Fewer `if` Statements](#1456-using-fewer-if-statements) tells `bash` not to bother
-  to bother to evaluate the second expression if the first one is false, the `||` tells the shell not to bother to
+  to evaluate the second expression if the first one is false, the `||` tells the shell not to bother to evaluate the
-  evaluate the second expression if the first one is true (i.e., succeeds).
-Only if the first expression returns a
+  second expression if the first one is true (i.e., succeeds).
+Only if the first expression returns a non-zero value
-  non-zero value (i.e., if the exit value of the command indicates failure) must it evaluate the second part, and thus
+  (i.e., if the exit value of the command indicates failure) must it evaluate the second part, and thus run the other
-  run the other command.
+  command.
   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]

 - The exit will be executed in either case in the following example.